FirebirdSQL/Butler/rfc/4/FBSP.rst

   The server does not support the functionality required to fulfill the request.

-:3 - Protocol Version Not Supported:
+:3 - Bad Request:

-  The server does not support, or refuses to support, the version of protocol that was used in the request message.
-The protocol to which this error refers is any protocol used for a specific request, not the FBSP itself.
+  The Request Code in the received REQUEST_ message was not recognized as valid Service API call.

 :4 - Internal Service Error: